 Caution: ThreatQ recommends that you edit Idap.conf on the appliance, rather than editing off box and uploading it.
-If you do edit the file off box, ensure that you use a linux editor.
-Windows and Mac editors may corrupt the file.
+If you do edit the file off box,

 If your LDAP fails to enable or fails to function properly, validate your inputs.
 If the configuration continues to fail, please contact ThreatQ Support.